Our Bright Future programme

 Progress so far

-In October 2017, we commissioned the University of Liverpool to carry out an independent interim review of Bright Future, to help us understand what’s working well, what we could do better, and where our opportunities are for the future.
-We published the review on 8 November and shared it with people and organisations who are tackling modern slavery in the UK.
+In October 2017, we commissioned the University of Liverpool to carry our an independent interim review of Bright Future to help us understand what’s working well, what we could do better, and where our opportunities were for the future.
+We published the review in November 2017.

 You can read the interim review here.